USEF-Foundation/ri.usef.energy/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

-In GitHub, send a pull request to `ri.usef.energy:master`.
+In GitHub, send a pull request to `ri.usef.energy:develop`.

 That's it!
 Thank you for your contribution!